MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 ## Useful links for more information

-That's all the info you need to use a guide created with Dynamics 365 Guides!
+That's all the info you need to use a guide created with Guides!
 To learn more about Microsoft mixed reality apps and HoloLens, here are some helpful links:

 - [What is mixed reality?](https://docs.microsoft.com/en-us/windows/mixed-reality/mixed-reality)
 - [Microsoft Dynamics 365 Layout](https://dynamics.microsoft.com/en-us/mixed-reality/layout/)